jaytoy/omnisoft/README.md

-# O2O
+# OMNISOFT
-This is an project I write to enable Offline to Online or Online to Offline commerce, this will core business logic inside and connect to POS System or Ecommerce Website.
+OMNISOFT is the short form of Omnichannel Software.
+This project intended to enable omnichannel stragtegy.

 I write the software with Go and Clean Architecture in mind.